 Accounting and Finance, and Editorial Board member of

 Journal of Management Accounting Research.
-Kerry is former Director and a current User Group member of the UNSW Business School's experimental research laboratory (BizLab), and a member of its Behavioral Insights for Business and Policy (BIBAP) research network.
 Her research has received external funding from the Accounting & Finance Association of Australia and New Zealand (AFAANZ) and the Chartered Institute of Management Accountants (CIMA).

-Kerry has received various national and university teaching awards for her curricula development and teaching.
-At a national level, she has been awarded an Australian Learning & Teaching Council (ALTC) Citation for Outstanding Contributions to Student Learning and the Pearson Education Accounting/Finance Lecturer of the Year for delivering a
+Kerry has received university, disciplinary and national teaching awards for her curricula development and teaching, including an Australian Learning & Teaching Council (ALTC) Citation for Outstanding Contributions to Student Learning and the Pearson Education Accounting/Finance Lecturer of the Year award.